 - If you want to communicate with the more number of nodes with more speed, Ethernet is the best choice.
 You can read detail about ethernet here.

-- If your network has a length more than 25 Kilo-meter, you should use Control Net protocol.
+- If your network has a length of more than 25 Kilo-meter, you should use the Control Net protocol.

-Which communication protocol you use for PLC?
+Which communication protocol do you use for PLC?
 Share with me by commenting below.
-If you have any query, let’s discuss.
+If you have any queries, let’s discuss them.